brnrd/vegetalope/src/pages/brian-viner-100-classic-films.md

 pubDate: '2024-06-01'
 ---

-Veteran critic BRIAN VINER'S movies everyone should see at least once - and they don't include Marvel, Shawshank Redemption or Titanic
+Veteran critic Brian Viner's movies everyone should see at least once - and they don't include Marvel, Shawshank Redemption or Titanic.

 ## 1. The Godfather (1972)